 “This event was a tremendous outpouring of support for a worthy cause that celebrates and honors Carson’s life,” said Keith Humphrey, Cal Poly’s vice president for student affairs.
 “It showed that many members of our campus feel a strong connection to his story and our life-saving programs.”

 Scott and Julia Starkey created Aware Awake Alive in honor of their son and to raise awareness about the dangers of alcohol poisoning, hazing and binge drinking through a variety of educational campaigns and programs.
 The program provides peer-to-peer education and training to help young people build the skills and confidence they need to be proactive bystanders.
 Its programs and messaging have been widely adopted throughout the California State University system and at several high school and university campuses nationwide.

-In turn, the university’s Student Affairs division in February 2018 launched WITH US: The National Network for Peer Accountability, a multi-issue bystander intervention research center.
+In turn, the university’s Student Affairs division in February 2018 launched WITH US: Center for Bystander Intervention, a multi-issue bystander intervention research center.
 The center aims to inspire peer-led movements of accountability that promote health and safety, prevent violence, and empower proactive intervention to help others.

 “This coming December will mark 10 years since Carson lost his life,” said Michael Eberhard, WITH US program coordinator.
 “In that time, many young people continued to die from alcohol poisoning and hazing with stories similar to Carson.
 Awareness events such as the Mustang Mile are a fun and engaging way to keep this relevant and important conversation going so that Cal Poly never endures another preventable tragedy.”